(1) boilers and pressure vessels in buildings occupied solely for residence purposes with accommodations for not more than five families;

 (13) hot water heating and other hot liquid boilers not exceeding a heat input of 750,000 BTU per hour;

-(14) hot water supply boilers (water heaters) not exceeding a heat input of 500,000 BTU per hour, a water temperature of 210 degrees Fahrenheit, a nominal water capacity of 120 gallons, or a pressure of 160 psig;
+(14) hot water supply boilers not exceeding a heat input of 200,000 BTU per hour, or potable water heaters not exceeding a heat input of 200,000 BTU per hour or a nominal water capacity of 120 gallons;

 (15) a laundry and dry cleaning press not exceeding five cubic feet of steam volume;